TerjeLonoy/Android-Certificate-Preparation/Readme.md

 Read about [Androids App Widget Documentation][5aa]

 ### 5b.
 Implement a task to update the app widget periodically
+See [5a.
+Create an app widget that displays on the device home screen][5a]

 ### 5c.
 Create and display a notification to the user
 Notifications are displayed with a NotificationManager, read more about it in [Androids NotificationManager Documentation][5ca] and see example below.